rozbb/fantastic-snarks-homework/arkworks/README.md

     * The [`ns!`](https://docs.rs/ark-relations/0.4.0/ark_relations/macro.ns.html) macro enters a new namespace in the constraint system, with the aim of making it easier to identify failing constraints when debugging.
     * The closure `|| Ok(self.root)` provides an (optional) assignment to the variables reserved by `new_input`.
 The closure is invoked only if we need the assignment.
 For example, it is not invoked during SNARK setup.

-We similarly allocate the note commitment as a public input variable, allocate the note amount and nonce as private input variables, and allocate the parameters of the hash as "constants" in the constraint system.
+We similarly allocate the card commitment as a public input variable, allocate the card amount and nonce as private input variables, and allocate the parameters of the hash as "constants" in the constraint system.
 This means that these parameters are "baked" into the constraint system when it is created, and changing these parameters would result in a different constraint system.
 Finally, we allocate the membership path as a private witness variable.

 Now, we must  fill in the blanks by adding constraints to check the membership path.
 Go ahead and follow the hint in `constraints.rs` to complete this task.

-# Testing our constraints

-Once we've written our path-checking constraints, we have to check that the resulting constraint system satisfies two properties: that it accepts a valid membership path, and that it rejects an invalid path.
-We perform these checks via two tests: `merkle_tree_constraints_correctness` and `merkle_tree_constraints_soundness`.
-Go ahead and look at those for an example of how to test constraint systems in practice.

-To run tests, use `cargo test`

-ZK BURN
-Burn a note.
-Can't burn it twice

-what is a circuit
-constant
-public input
-private input ("witnesses")

-* WHAT IS A COMMITMENT

-# Assignments

-1. Fill in the details in X
-2. Make a version of a ZK burn that also reveals the amount in your note
-3. Why is the merkle authentication path private??